bigbio/jmzTab/README.md

  -message code=<code>             print Error/Warn detail message based on code number.
  -outFile <arg>              Dump output data to the given file.
 If not set, output data will be dumped on stdout.
 ```

-More information about the tools can be found in the [Wiki](https://github.com/PRIDE-Utilities/jmzTab/wiki/jmzTab-Utilities)

 ## Using the jmzTab library